Jesse James Rides Again

 This one has Frank in it (Steve Darrell).
 Again it’s 13 fifteen- or twenty-minute episodes for boys to thrill to.
 It has the same plot: badmen are committing crimes and blackening the James boys’ spotless reputation.
 Frank and Jesse have to catch them and stop this naughtiness.
 There are collapsing mines, exploding bombs, and runaway coaches.

-The trailer on YouTube tells us that “the most fearless adventurers in the West join the forces of law and order to prevent desperadoes from committing crimes in their name”.
+The trailer tells us that “the most fearless adventurers in the West join the forces of law and order to prevent desperadoes from committing crimes in their name”.
 And it assures us that “the screen explodes with exciting danger!”
 Bet you can’t wait.

 Soon after, TV gave us another Jesse in the shape of a young (and very good) Lee Van Cleef.
 In the Stories of the Century: Frank and Jesse James half-hour black and white episode, two detectives (goodies, this time), one male and one female (Jim Davis and Mary Castle) are on the trail of Jesse and Frank (Richard Travis).

 Actually, this is, by comparison anyway, slightly more historically accurate - no pretense at the innocence or saintliness of the James Gang anyway.
-Directed by William Witney and written by Maurice Tombragel, it goes for a semi-documentary approach.
+Directed by William Witney and written by Maurice Tombragel, it goes for a semi-documentary style.

 It was also quite big-budget for a short TV program.
 There’s a train and loads of riders, wagons and stunts, with a big shoot-out after a train robbery.